Super Bowl LVII: Playoffs

 The Chiefs entered the playoffs as the No. 1 seed in the AFC.
 They defeated the Jacksonville Jaguars, 27–20, in the AFC Divisional round.
 In a tightly contested game, the Chiefs held off a late fourth-quarter rally by the Jaguars.
 Chiefs quarterback Patrick Mahomes went down early in the game with a high right ankle sprain injury which forced him out of the game for a drive, but he was able to return shortly after leaving.
 The AFC Championship pitted the Chiefs against the Cincinnati Bengals in a rematch of the 2021 AFC Championship game.
 This was the fifth consecutive AFC Championship hosted by the Chiefs, extending their record.
 Much like the previous year's contest, the game was close toward the end of the fourth quarter.
 On the game's last drive, tied at 20, Bengals defensive end Joseph Ossai was flagged for a late hit on Patrick Mahomes after he stepped out of bounds, which set the Chiefs up in field goal range with eight seconds remaining.
 Harrison Butker then kicked a 45-yard field goal to send the Chiefs to the Super Bowl with a 23–20 win.

 The Eagles went into the playoffs as the No. 1 seed in the NFC.
 Their first playoff matchup was against their NFC East rival New York Giants.
 The Eagles quickly jumped to a 28–0 halftime lead and cruised to the NFC Championship game with a 38–7 victory, which marked the first playoff win for Eagles quarterback Jalen Hurts and head coach Nick Sirianni.
 In the NFC Championship, the Eagles hosted the San Francisco 49ers.
 The Eagles won the NFC Championship, 31–7, as the 49ers lost their starting and backup quarterbacks to injury.

 Pre-game notes

 As the designated home team in the Super Bowl's annual rotation between the two conferences, the Eagles chose to wear their green home jerseys with white pants.
 The Chiefs wore their white away jerseys with red pants.

 As the designated home team, the Eagles practiced at the host team Arizona Cardinals' practice facility in Tempe, Arizona, the week leading up to the game.
-The Chiefs also practiced at Arizona State University in Tempe.
+The Chiefs practiced at Arizona State University, also in Tempe.